 Mr J also obtained a coastal permit to erect a structure when he built his boatshed.
-In that year he paid for a compliance visit from Greater Wellington as in Table 8.5 (\$127.50) plus the \$35 customer service charge.
+In that year he paid for a compliance visit from the Council as in Table 8.5 (\$170) plus the \$35 customer service charge.